Anthropology (ANTH)

 Grading Mode: Standard Letter, Pass/No Pass

 An analysis and individual awareness of nonverbal behavior in human interaction with emphasis on Western cultural patterns.
 Attention is given to the various levels of segments of nonverbal human interaction, including gesture, spatiality, body positions, and expression laughter.
 Foundations and developmental patterns of nonverbal dimensions are explored.
-May be taken for grades or on a pass-no pass basis.
+Formerly SOC A105.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing ANTH A105